MicrochipTech/unicens-linux-daemon/cfg/README.md

 	 - Each Byte (except the last one) is separated by a trailing space.
 	 - For every GPIO pin to be defined (just skip unused pins) add two bytes to the array:
 		 - First Byte: The GPIO pin number (from 0 for GPIO0 to 8 for GPIO 8)
-		 - Second Byte: The pin configuration byte, which is must be chosen from this table:
+		 - Second Byte: The pin configuration byte, which must be chosen from this table:

 | Valid Values | Mnemonic                               |
 |--------------|----------------------------------------|